ankithabudhya/Ankithan/README.md

 Traditional healthcare systems require manual consultations and hospital visits for preliminary symptom analysis and healthcare guidance.

-Although AI-based healthcare assistants can automate healthcare conversations and disease prediction, they still suffer from limitations such as inaccurate responses, weak personalization, privacy concerns, and limited emergency healthcare support.
+Although AI-based healthcare assistants can automate healthcare conversations and disease prediction, they still suffer from limitations such as inaccurate responses, weak personalization, privacy concerns, and limited emergency healthcare support.[1][2][3]

 Therefore, there is a need for an intelligent AI-powered healthcare assistant system that combines Large Language Models, Deep Learning, symptom-based disease prediction, conversational healthcare AI, emergency alert generation, and healthcare analytics to improve healthcare accessibility and intelligent healthcare support.